i-sevostyanov/k8s-playground/README.md

 `Consumer` reads timestamp from `input` topic, converts it into date in RFC3339 format, and publishes it into `output` topic.

 #### CI/CD
 At every commit in GitHub Actions starts code linting, tests, and code coverage.
-And, when creating a release, a docker image is built.
+And, when creating a release, a docker image is built and push it into GitHub Container Registry.

 ### Bringing up the cluster
 To bring up the cluster, clone this repository to a working directory.